 - Every additional one-star Yelp rating can cause an increase in the business’s revenue by as much as 9%.

-Can you really be sued for leaving bad reviews?
-And what types of things can land reviewers in legal hot water?
-This article will dive into the world of online review management, including common charges against online reviewers, protections, case examples, and what a business can do when a customer is unhappy instead of suing them.
+Can a person really be sued for leaving bad reviews?
+What types of things can land reviewers in legal hot water?
+And what should a business owner do when deciding to take a reviewer to court?

 Can you sue someone for an online review?

-In a word, yes.
-As a business owner or individual, you can sue somebody for just about anything...that you can prove.
-That said, simply because you're right doesn't mean that you'll win your case.
+As a business owner or individual, you can sue somebody for just about anything... that you can prove.
+That said, simply because you're in the right doesn't mean that you'll be successful in your case.
+Not to mention the other ramifications in the court of public opinion, not the least of which is the Streisand Effect.

 Here are a few reasons a business can cite for a lawsuit: